-Taptonahana translates as “we speak” in the Mahican language.
-The work, Taptonahana, was composed for flutist Julia Bogorad-Kogan, and was commissioned by The Saint Paul Chamber Orchestra (2021).
-Most indigenous languages are generative languages (for example: Mohican, Lenape or Munsee), rather than representative (such as English).
+Taptonahana translates as “we speak” in the Mahican language of the Mohican people.
+Most indigenous languages are generative languages (for example: Mahican, Lenape or Munsee), rather than representative (such as English).
 For the West, language is a means of representing something real, and words themselves stand for something by denoting it; language personifies what is thought to be ‘really real’ in Western thought.
 In this way, words are seen as tiny canoes that carry meaning inside them.
 But for Native languages, words create reality; they spawn it, and are considered generative.
 For indigenous people, life moves along however life is spoken, whether enacted through speech, ceremonially performed, or reciprocated with extended kinship relations.